 It is okay to travel by car or plane until 36 weeks of pregnancy, as long as you are not having any problems.
 International flights may have more restrictions.
 Get up/out and walk every 2 hours to promote circulation.
 Drink plenty of fluids and use the bathroom often.
 Avoid air travel if you are having problems with your pregnancy or general health.

 Some exercise is fine, unless your provider has told you not to.
 Limit exercise to 30 minutes a day and never exercise until you are overheated or exhausted.
-Examples include walking, jogging, yoga, swimming, classes, etc. Drink plenty of fluids before, during and after exercise.
-Your pulse should never go above 140 beats per minute when working out.

 Avoid: